IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 [![Build Status](https://travis-ci.org/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms.svg?branch=master)](https://travis-ci.org/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms)

-# Navigate microservices deplyoment options with Cloud Foundry, Kubernetes, OpenWhisk and Istio
+# Monlothic to Cloud-Native: Navigate application deplyoment options with Cloud Foundry, Kubernetes, OpenWhisk and Istio

 Microservices and containers are now influencing application design and deployment patterns and will continue to do so for the foreseeable future.
 According to one survey, 60 percent of all new applications will use cloud-enabled continuous delivery microservice architectures, DevOps, and containers.
 But with the proliferation of microservices, a number of deployment platforms have emerged.
 What do we choose and why?
 In this journey, we help you navigate microservices deployment options with some popular microservices platforms like Cloud Foundry, Kubernetes, OpenWhisk and Istio